-Memphasys has a Remuneration Policy for non-executive directors, executive directors and senior executives which is published in the Corporate Governance section of the company's website at www.memphasys.com.
-The policy was reviewed in June 2017 by the Nomination and Remuneration Committee without any changes being recommended.
+Memphasys has a Remuneration Policy for non-executive directors, executive directors and senior executives which is published in the Corporate Governance section of the Company's website at www.memphasys.com.
+The policy was reviewed in June 2018 by the Nomination and Remuneration Committee and approved without change.